-The beautiful area around the lakes, particularly Table Rock Lake, and the hills and valleys of the Ozark Mountains, makes a peaceful escape from the town, providing excellent opportunities for fishing, hiking, camping and water-based activities.
+The beautiful area around the lakes, particularly Table Rock Lake, and the hills and valleys of the Ozark Mountains, allows for a peaceful escape from the town, providing excellent opportunities for fishing, hiking, camping, and water-based activities.

 There is no shortage of family-friendly restaurants in Branson, ranging from steakhouses and barbecue joints to Mexican cantinas and seafood restaurants.
 A good budget option for families with picky eaters is the Grand Country Buffet, while Dolly Parton's Dixie Stampede Dinner and Show is great for a special night out.
 Another popular restaurant is the White River Fish House, a seafood and steak restaurant with good views and interesting local foods like alligator and catfish.